-Michel holds history degrees from the University of Toronto (Honours B.A., 2000 and M.A., 2001) and the University of Ottawa (PhD, 2006).
-His doctoral thesis touches on the subject of informal justice at Quebec City under the French Regime.
-Michel has been with the CHA since 2008.
+Michel holds history degrees from the University of Toronto (History Major, 2000 and MA, 2001) and the University of Ottawa (PhD, 2006).
+His doctoral thesis is on informal justice in New France.
+Michel has been at the CHA since 2008.

 Email - Michel Duquet

 Journal of the Canadian Historical Association (#1 and #2)

 Mairi Cowan, University of Toronto

 Barrington Walker, Queen's University (2018-2020)

 BRYCE, Benjamin - University of Northern British Columbia

 BRISON, Jeff - Queen's University